Sylordis/csv-reorganiser/README.md

 ## Version History

+* v1.1
+  * Updated Log4J.
+  * Some unit tests were left behind (disabled).
+  * New operation: Concat.
 * v1.0
-    * First official release
+  * First official release.
-    * Unit-tested (most of it) along with some integration tests
+  * Unit-tested (most of it) along with some integration tests.
   * 3 Operations: Get, Value and RegReplace.

 ## License